Skip to content

 Return Value

 None.
-Execution continues immediately.
+Execution continues immediately; errors are logged.

-Checking Email Existence
+Checking an Email Address

 c